 A designated national monument, Walnut Canyon was formed by Walnut Creek, which surged through the region leaving layered rock walls in its wake.
 Visitors can view centuries-old Sinagua dwellings, concentrated around one part of the canyon via two main trails — the Rim and Island Trails.
 The Sinagua culture is known for its contributions to local artifacts, like Montezuma Castle.

 The canyon’s limestone and sandstone walls are curved to stunning visual effect, and the dwellings retain original elements, like wooden beams and doorways.
-Stop by the Visitor’s Center for more information and resources about the canyon’s long history.
+Stop by the Visitor’s Center for more information and resources about the canyon’s long history in this Arizona mountain town.

-Walnut Canyon is located a twenty minute drive southeast of Flagstaff.
+Walnut Canyon is located a 20 minute drive southeast of Flagstaff.

 HISTORIC BREWING COMPANY